We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Around 11 am we arrived in Vadsø.
 It was raining and we decided to drive to the ‘island’ part of the city to have a short walk.

 The area seemed to be a popular place for bird watchers too.
 We had lunch in a restaurant called Opticom which seemed to be the only place open for lunch.
 The Tourist Office was just next to it and asked about the museum and a possible cabin for the night as it was going to rain till the next day.
 Panorama camping seemed to be a good option.

-After lunch we visited the Tuomainen Farm (originally called Vinikka Farm) or Kvenfarm, which was built by Johan Petter Vinikka – an Finnish immigrant – in 1851.
+After lunch, we visited the Tuomainen Farm (originally called Vinikka Farm) or Kvenfarm, which was built by Johan Petter Vinikka – a Finnish immigrant – in 1851.
 At this time many Finns immigrated into this area.
-"Finn" in the word Finnmark means actually "Sami" in Norwegian languge as Finns were called "Kvens".
-We also visited the Esbensen estate which is oart of the museum.
+“Finn” in the word Finnmark means actually “Sami” in Norwegian language as Finns were called “Kvens”.
+We also visited the Esbensen estate which is part of the museum.
 The entrance fee to the Tuomainen Farm was about 5 EUR.

 Climbing a Fjell and watching Reindeers